 Flop down in the snow, stretch out your arms and legs, and spread the snow around so when you stand up you’ll leave the outline of an angel behind.

-May also like Winter Bucket List for Toddlers
+You May Also Enjoy Winter Bucket List for Toddlers

 This is a great way to play around in the snow that doesn’t require any skill.